-Ancient cobbled streets, ruins of stone houses, charming town squares: Ortahisar is like the beating heart of a Cappadocia long lost to the pages of history.
-Donkeys pulling carts over the cobbles regularly trot through town and old men linger over çay at streetside cafes.
+Ancient cobbled streets, ruins of stone houses, and charming town squares: Ortahisar is like the beating heart of a Cappadocia long lost to history.
+Donkeys pulling carts regularly trot through town, and old men linger over çay at street-side cafes.

-A small working town famed in Turkey for its citrus fruits (especially lemons), Ortahisar is now home to a growing number of boutique guesthouses and luxury hotels as the world gets wise to the surreal, otherworldly and anachronous beauty of this small Anatolian town.
+Ortahisar is home to a growing number of boutique guesthouses and luxury hotels as the world gets wise to the surreal beauty of this small Anatolian town.

 - Visit Uzengi Valley and check out the views from one of its pigeon-house caves.